quixilabs/api-grant-watchers/README.md

 - Automated checking for new grants based on saved keywords
 - Statistics on grants found per keyword
 - Detailed grant information fetched from the Grants.gov details API
+- Automatic generation of grant summaries using OpenAI's GPT model
+- Webhook support for processing new organization records and generating summaries

 ## Setup